 - Will the deadlines for state taxes also be extended?
 A majority of states are conforming to the new July 15 tax deadline.
 However, some states have different deadlines and guidance.
 Please see the updated list of tax guidance and information by state below.

 The extension of the federal tax filing deadline also applies to tax payments.
-Taxpayers that owe money can defer federal tax payments, interest free and penalty free until July 15.
-This deferment applies to all taxpayers, including individuals, trusts and estates, corporations and other non-corporate tax filers as well as those who pay self-employment tax.
-Taxpayers can defer tax year 2019 federal tax payments regardless of the amount owed.
-This deferment also applies to tax year 2020 estimated tax payments previously due on April 15, 2020.
+Taxpayers who owe money can defer federal tax payments, interest free and penalty free until July 15.
+This deferment also applies to tax year 2020 estimated tax payments previously due on April 15, 2020 and June 15, 2020.

 - Who qualifies for the extended payment deadline?
-According to the Secretary of Treasury, anyone with a Federal Tax Payment related to their 2019 taxes and their tax year 2020 estimated tax payments due 4/15/20 can defer their tax payment, free of penalties and interest for 90 days for purposes of the relief.
+According to the Secretary of Treasury, anyone with a Federal Tax Payment related to their 2019 taxes and their tax year 2020 estimated tax payments due April 15, 2020, and June 15, 2020, can defer their tax payment, free of penalties and interest, until July 15 for purposes of the relief.

 - What do I do if I already filed my client’s taxes, and they scheduled their payment for April 15?
 If your client has already filed and scheduled their payment for April 15, they will need to cancel their payment and reschedule it.
 Changes to payments need to be made no later than 11:59 p.m.
 ET two business days prior to the scheduled payment date.